lucdebrouwer/techdegree-project-1/README.md

 Every 30 seconds a new quote will appear, and the backgroundcolor will randomly change.

 Future goals:
-* Displaying quotes from a webservice rather than a hardcore object array
+* Displaying quotes from a webservice rather than a hardcoded object array

 Goals achieved:
 * Project exceeds expectations.